MacTakeAwayData Rank – 9 stars out of 10

 And the great thing is that a Windows PC can also use an ExFAT drive.

 If you’re happy using ExFAT then nothing more.
-Just go ahead and use the T5 drive.
+Just go ahead and use your T5 drive.

-Your T5 external SSD comes with Samsung software loaded on it.
+Your T5 external solid state drive comes with Samsung software loaded on it.
 And you could install this software on your Mac.

 But there is really no need to.